John Hurley and Ronnie Wilkins: Songwriting partnership

 By the mid-1960s, Hurley and Wilkins worked regularly together as a songwriting partnership at Tree, initially focusing on songs for soul musicians including Joe Tex.
 Their first chart hit was in 1965 with the Gentrys' "Spread It On Thick", written by Hurley and Wilkins with Bill Cates.
 In 1966, the pair had further success with "The Land of Milk and Honey" by The Vogues.
 They also wrote "Love of the Common People", first recorded by The Four Preps in an arrangement by Leon Russell, and released as a single by Capitol Records.
 In 1967 the song became a country music hit for Waylon Jennings, and it was later recorded by many musicians including John Denver, The Everly Brothers, The Winstons, Nicky Thomas, and Paul Young.

 In 1967, while working at Muscle Shoals, Alabama, Hurley and Wilkins were asked by Jerry Wexler to write a song for Aretha Franklin.
 Remembering that Aretha's father was a preacher, as Wilkins' grandfather had been, they quickly came up with the song "Son of a Preacher Man".
 Wexler liked the song and recorded it with Aretha Franklin, but her version was not released and Wexler passed the song on to Dusty Springfield for her album Dusty in Memphis.
 Released as a single in 1968, Springfield's version reached number 9 on the UK singles chart and number 10 on the Billboard Hot 100.
 In 1993, the song was sampled by Cypress Hill in "Hits from the Bong" on their successful album Black Sunday.

-Other singers who recorded songs by Hurley and Wilkins included Wayne Newton, Tanya Tucker and David Cassidy.
+Other singers who recorded songs by Hurley and Wilkins included Nina Simone, Wayne Newton, Tanya Tucker and David Cassidy.

 Later activities

 Both Hurley and Wilkins relocated to California in 1970, to work on Hurley's first solo album for RCA Records, ...Sings About People.
 Hurley recorded two further albums for Bell Records, Delivers One More Hallelujah (1971) and Children's Dreams (1973), but they were not commercially successful.
 Hurley died in Nashville in 1986, aged 45, from liver failure and a brain hemorrhage.

-As well as continuing to write songs, including Terry Gregory's 1981 country hit "Just Like Me", co-written with Dene Anton, Wilkins worked as a session musician on keyboards with Jose Feliciano, Jerry Reed, Floyd Cramer and others.
+Wilkins continued to write songs, including Terry Gregory's 1981 country hit "Just Like Me", co-written with Dene Anton.
+He worked as a session musician on keyboards with Jose Feliciano, Jerry Reed, Floyd Cramer and others.
 He also toured with Loggins and Messina and as a member of Roger Miller's band.
 He moved from Los Angeles in 2004 to live in Fillmore, California.
+Wilkins still lives in Southern California, and in 2021 he wrote some new songs with Michael Kosser, who after the session said that Wilkins still was a capable songwriter.